dghuuloc/Articles/Introduction-to-JPA-Hibernate.md

 It usually uses dynamic queries that are obtained from Session objects.

 ## What is JPA?
-JPA stands for __Java Persistent API_, JPA provides mechanism for Java ORM(Object-RelationalMapping) technology.
-JPA is a standard that persists and retrieves information from a non-volatile storage system, mapping Java objects to tables in a database.
+JPA stands for __Java Persistent API_, JPA facilitates object-relational mapping to manage relational data in Java applications.
+It provides a platform to work directly with objects instead of using SQL statements.
 In easy terms, JPA is a specification and it's implemented by Hibernate or other ORM tools.

 Let us do discuss some key features of JPA which are as follows:
 - JPA is only a specification, it is not an implementation.